Eutrius/Otree.nvim/README.md

 ### ⚠️ Important Note

 **Do not use `oil_preview` when Oil is open in floating mode.** This may cause rendering or focus issues.
 Close floating Oil windows before using preview functionality.

+---

+## 🔧 Fallback Behavior

+When optional dependencies are not available:

+- **Without `fd`**: Falls back to basic directory listing (slower performance)
+- **Without `oil.nvim`**: No file operations available - only navigation and opening files is supported
+- **Without icon plugins**: Uses simple default icons for files and directories